 A more detailed description of the program is contained in the Academic Department Overview for the Honors Program or on the Honors Program website.
 You can also take a closer look at the requirements for the Honors Program in the Bulletin.
 If you have additional questions about the program, you may contact George Erving, Director of the Honors Program, at 253.879.3405 or by email.

-Admission to the Honors Program requires a separate application form in addition to the application to the university.
-The Honors Program application process includes an additional essay and teacher recommendation.
+Admission to the Honors Program requires an additional application that includes short answer responses.
 Successful applicants are selected on the basis of their academic performance.

 For questions about the process of applying, please contact the program liaison.